 How many views do you need for an orthographic drawing or projection?
-As I said, in most cases 3 views are enough and are the most important ones to have.
-The front, side and plan view.
-But there can as much as 6 views to make the orthographic drawing more complete!
+In most cases, 3 views are enough for orthographic drawing and are the most important ones to have.
+The front, side, and plan view.
+But there can be as many as 6 views to make the orthographic drawing more complete!

 What are the types of orthographic projection?
 One of the types of orthographic projection is the axonometric projection, which is sub-divided into Isometric projection (which we talked before), Dimetric projection, and Trimetric projection!

 Now that we’ve covered Orthographic drawing and projection, be sure to check out my article on the 4 Types of Perspective Drawing And When To Use Them here!